melissamcewen/uniquepetz/src/activity-shows.md

 ![petz30](https://user-images.githubusercontent.com/1251094/132275692-c89a0813-2ea2-4ef2-aece-3c4e8674e5e3.png)

 *Batgirl is showcased mid-jump.
-She is in an enthusiastic leap through the hoop.*
+She is in an enthusiastic leap through the hoop and the picture showcases that.*

 ### Excellent
 - This is as good as it gets, the pet looks like they have completely mastered the skill